 Insight · Buying · July 2026

 Pay-monthly website deals are everywhere in Ireland, and the pitch is appealing: no big upfront cost, just a manageable monthly fee.
-For some businesses that's genuinely useful.
-But it's worth understanding the arithmetic — and the fine print — before you sign.
+For some businesses that's the right call.
+I'm not writing a case against them here, just a short guide to the questions worth asking so you know exactly what you're signing.

 The appeal is real

 Spreading the cost removes the biggest barrier to getting online: the lump sum.
-If cash flow is tight and every month without a proper website is costing you enquiries, paying monthly can make sense — you start attracting customers sooner instead of waiting to save up.
+If cash flow is tight and every month without a decent website is costing you enquiries, paying monthly can make real sense.
+You start attracting customers sooner instead of waiting to save up.

 • Do I own the site, domain and content?